Endmor/Juno-Weather.com-version/README.md

 # known bugs

-current weather icon doesnt show up at night
+current weather icon doesnt show up at night becouse of the api